Cyber Security Threats in 2015 – The Indian Story

 7. Critical Infrastructure:

-The Stuxnet attack is one of the most famous attacks under this head note.
-Stuxnet, a malicious computer worm, sabotaged Iran’s Uranium enrichment program.
-Going forward, we can expect similar attacks which may mostly target the government and corporations.
-The security of the nation is physically much more at risk.
+The stuxnet attack is one of the most famous attacks under this head note.
+Stuxnet was used to sabotage Iran’s Uranium enrichment program.
+Similar attacks can be expected but as far as we perceive it is going to be mostly aimed at government and the corporate world.
+Security of the nation is much more at risk the physical way.

 8. Wearable technology:

-Though the potential is massive, cybersecurity threats through the data collected from these devices are also prominent.
+Though the potential is massive yet the security threats are also prominent.
 There will be more educated burglaries, privacy violations and medical issues.
-Wearable tech gives out a lot of information about someone’s location, activities, and lifestyle.
-The data loss from these technologies will be very costly to individuals.
+Wearable tech gives out a lot of information about someone’s location , their activities and lifestyles.
+The data loss of these technologies will be very costly to the individuals.

 Biggest Anticipation for 2015: A Cyber Law Legislation

 Such a good feeling at the end of it.
-It is expected that this year will mark the introduction of a new or amended IT Law in India that encapsulates things like online gambling, extortion, spamming, cyberbullying, and so on.
-All these types of crime need recognition so that they can be dealt with effectively.
+It is expected that this year will mark the introduction of a new or an amended IT Law in India that encapsulates things like online gambling, extortion, spamming and cyber bullying etc. All these types of crime need recognition so that they can be dealt with in a better way

 Cyber Security Threats 2015 India